Dursley Public Houses

 • New Bell, Long Street (trading in 1822 and 1830, date of closure unknown)

-• White Lion, Market Place (trading in 1830)
+• White Lion, Market Place (trading in 1808 and 1830)

 Picture Gallery (Click on picture for larger view)